-Getting that first “real” job – also known as an entry-level position – can be tougher than blocking lame advertisements on your MySpace pages.
-To find employment that you like and which pays a reasonable wage, you’ll need to create an action plan for yourself.
+Getting that first "real" job – also known as an entry-level position – can be tougher than blocking lame advertisements on your Facebook page.
+To find employment that you like and which pays a reasonable wage, you'll need to create an action plan for yourself.

-Your plan can be broken down into three manageable stages: deciding what kind of work you want to do, getting ready to market yourself, and doing a targeted job hunt.
+You can break down your plan into three manageable stages: deciding what kind of work you want to do, getting ready to market yourself, and doing a targeted job hunt.

 Stage 1 – Deciding What Kind Of Work You Want To Do

-Hoping to become an astronaut or rock star?
-Or maybe the creator of the next videogame sensation like DOOM?
-To get there you’re going to need a starter job that hopefully puts you on the right path.
+Are you hoping to become an astronaut or rock star?
+Or maybe the creator of the next videogame sensation like Fortnite?
+To get there, you're going to need a starter job that hopefully puts you on the right path.
 Everyone has to begin their career somewhere.
 It starts with figuring out what you think you might like to do with your life.

-If you can merge something you’re passionate about (outer space, music, video gaming) with the work you end up doing, you get the best of both worlds.
-Check in with your school’s career centre or guidance department for help on indentifying possible occupations that fit with who you are as a person.
+If you can merge something you're passionate about (outer space, music, gaming) with the work you end up doing, you get the best of both worlds.
+Check-in with your school's career centre or guidance department for help on identifying possible occupations that fit with who you are as a person.

 Stage 2 – Getting Ready To Market Yourself